Tirupati laddu: Geographical indication tag

-To prevent black marketing of Tirupati Laddus, in 2008, the Tirumala Tirupati Devasthanams registered for a geographical indication tag.
-In 2009, it obtained patent rights to Tirupati Laddus under the category foodstuff under the GI Act 1999.
-This has prevented others from preparing or naming the sweet with same name.
+To prevent black marketing of Tirupati laddus, in 2008, the Tirumala Tirupati Devasthanams registered for a geographical indication tag.
+In 2009, it obtained rights to Tirupati laddus under the category of foodstuff under the GI Act 1999.
+This has prevented others from preparing or naming the sweet with the same name.
+In 2017, as part of their cuisine series, the India Post unveiled a postal stamp that commemorated the Tirupati Laddu.